 “Social media is a great way to intensify relationships to customers,” Schultze explained.
 “It also is a great way to intensify relationships to partners.
 Partners who are actively engaged in the social web can inspire customers and create demand and new leads.
 Channel marketers can utilize social media to get socially connected with their partners by caring and sharing their lives and simply be social.”

-Alicia Fiorletta is Managing Editor for Channel Marketer Report.
+Alicia Fiorletta is Senior Editor for Channel Marketer Report.
 Working closely with industry analysts and experts, Alicia reports on the latest news, technologies, case studies and trends coming to forefront in the channel marketing world.
 With a focus on emerging marketing strategies, including social, mobile and content for demand, Alicia hones in on new ways for organizations to market to and through their partner networks.
 Through her work with G3 Communications, Alicia also acts as Associate Editor for Retail TouchPoints, a digital publishing network focused on the customer-facing area of the retail industry.